Thursday, 12 August 2010

 I was pretty certain that Town were looking forward to moving closer to their roots at the newly refurbished stadium.
 A new athletics track had been laid with the old art deco stand and changing rooms being tarted up during 2010.

-I awaited my first visit for a match at the Queen Elizabeth II Stadium with great anticipation, especially as I had attended one of Town’s first ever games in July 2001 at Tilbury.
+I awaited my first visit for a match at the Queen Elizabeth II Stadium with great anticipation, especially as I had attended one of Town’s first-ever games in July 2001 at Tilbury.

 I went out onto Carterhatch Lane where a bus soon arrived to drop me off at Brimsdown station.
 I took the small walk up to Goldsdown Road and settled outside the clubhouse to enjoy a pint.

-I was keen to visit Goldsdown Road to see ETFC this season before they moved to the QE II Stadium, a hefty clearence from their old much missed Southbury Road home the next season.
+I was keen to visit Goldsdown Road to see ETFC this season before they moved to the QE II Stadium, a hefty clearance from their old much missed Southbury Road home the next season.

 Brimsdown Rovers hit financial worries in the summer of 2010 and amalgamated with Enfield FC taking their name, meaning both Enfield clubs used the ground during 2010-11.

 His Grandad lived in Scarborough and he’d been to quite a few games on visits.
-He told me his Grandad, Geoff Adams and his brother Don represented the old club (probably reserves or A team as I can’t find their names in the club history book).
+He told me his Grandad, Geoff Adams and his brother Don represented the old club (probably the reserves or A team as I can’t find their names in the club history book).
 He was able to give a decent unbiased appraisal of what was going on with the two Enfield clubs.

 The game itself wasn’t bad.
-Town raced into a two goal lead.
+Town raced into a two-goal lead.
 They were members of the Northern Division of the Isthmian (Ryman) League while their Essex visitors played in the division above.

 Town dominated the second half forcing the visiting keeper into some good saves.
-I missed the last minute equaliser to catch a train back into the city.
+I missed the last-minute equaliser to catch a train back into the city.
 The match was decent value for a fiver.
 A teamsheet was issued for 50p with funds going towards the stadium refurbishment appeal.

 At Queen Elizabeth II Stadium